SeanHwangG/test/computer-science/network.md

 * Communication subnets: Build headers used by network layer on other devices to route packets to destination
   * Relieve higher layers of the need-to-know data transmission and switching technologies
   * Use protocols on lower layers to send data to destinations separated by intermediate nodes
-  * Send informations between adjacent nodes
+  * Send information between adjacent nodes

 * CIDR: C is too small and B is too large → Classless Inter-Domain Routing
   * demarcation point: to describe where one network or system and another one begins